Skip sidebar navigation

 Rules of the road

-• Ride as far to the right side of the street as you can (on the road or the sidewalk).
+• Ride as far to the right side of the street as you can and travel in the same direction as traffic.

 • Stop at all stop signs.